telerik/reporting-docs/designing-reports/report-designer-tools/desktop-designers/tools/load-report-dialog.md

 If a connection to the report server instance is not available, the user can just enter the category and report name in the drop-down fields and they will be used in the resulting report source.

 > The __Report server__ option provides just a UI for choosing the category and report name from an active Telerik Report Server instance.
-It does not provide a new report source type - it uses a [UriReportSource](/api/Telerik.Reporting.UriReportSource) instance for initialization and returned result.
+It does not provide a new report source type - it uses a [UriReportSource](/api/Telerik.Reporting.UriReportSource) instance for initialization and returned results.

 For examples that demonstrate how to programmatically create a report source, check the API reference examples below.

 Reports can be stored in different locations and in different formats so use the uniform way to access them via the appropriate option.
 It would open an additional pane below allowing you to select the report source and set report source parameters as well.

-> When choosing __Type name__ for a source, you must make sure that both reports use the same Telerik Reporting version then rebuild the application in order to load the sub-report report source.
+> When choosing __Type name__ for a source, you must make sure that both reports use the same Telerik Reporting version then rebuild the application to load the sub-report report source.

 ## See Also